 A course intended to acquaint the student with the Counseling for Christian Ministries program, provide opportunity for self reflection, and introduce group process.
 This is a required, intensive course on the NBC campus.
-The course is scheduled each year between the Spring B and Summer or the Summer and Fall A sessions.
+Prerequisite: Admission to the CCM Program.

 PSY-4614 Developmental Issues in Counseling